indexzero/nconf/README.md

 ```

 ### File
-Based on the Memory engine, but provides additional methods `.save()` and `.load()` which allow you to read your configuration to and from file.
+Based on the Memory store, but provides additional methods `.save()` and `.load()` which allow you to read your configuration to and from file.
 As with the Memory store, all method calls are synchronous with the exception of `.save()` and `.load()` which take callback functions.
 It is important to note that setting keys in the File engine will not be persisted to disk until a call to `.save()` is made.

 ``` js
   nconf.use('file', { file: 'path/to/your/config.json' });